kamalbuilds/SmartNFTs/smartnfts/README.md

 3. XDC and Submit to Alliance for Best Startup Idea

-4. Chainlink
+4. Chainlink Automation

 5. Ethereum Foundation - Best use of Anon Aadhaar SDK
 Authorised Indian citizens to buy the NFTs

-6. Deploy on Scroll, Mantle , Celo and PolygonZKevm- Defi App , Arbitrium
+6. Deploy on Scroll, Mantle , Celo and PolygonZKevm- Defi App , Arbitrium , X1 OKX

 ## AA related